-Application developer with over 17 years of broad business and technical expertise.
-Experience is focused on building and architecting robust business processes via conversation and software.
+Application developer with over 18 years of broad business and technical expertise.
+Experience is focused on building and architecting distributed .Net applications

 I choose this opportunity because it would allow me to explore a position in a company’s leadership.
 For years I’ve been reading books on business startegy and leadership.
 I will now be in the position to both exercise that knowledge and realize just how much I have to learn.